Elaine Zuckerman, President and Founder

 A researcher at heart, Claire has a deep commitment to making development work for women.
 Claire is responsible for Gender Action's work on Haiti and globally on sexual and reproductive health and HIV/AIDS, gender-based violence and food security.
 Claire comes to Gender Action from Human Rights Watch, for whom she served as a researcher based in Goma, eastern Democratic Republic of the Congo.
 She has also worked for the Refugee Studies Centre (University of Oxford) and at the British House of Commons on African affairs.
 Claire holds an MPhil degree in African Studies from the University of Leiden with a focus on forced migration.
 Claire speaks French natively.

-Sarah manages Gender Action’s administration and communications and leads the Climate Change Program.
+Sarah leads Gender Action's Climate Change Program.
 She holds a BA in Political Science from American University and an MA in Democratic Governance from the University of Cape Town.
 As a Masters candidate, Sarah conducted a quantitative analysis on democracy, conflict and development in Sub-Saharan Africa.
-Following the completion of her degree, she worked with The Africa Society in Washington, DC to educate and promote tolerance towards African nations amongst America’s youth.
+Following the completion of her degree, she worked with The Africa Society in Washington, DC to educate and promote tolerance towards African nations amongst America's youth.
 Prior to joining Gender Action, Sarah served as the Executive Assistant to the former United States Ambassador to the United Nations Human Rights Council.